noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ### error handling

 - depends on whether the event source is sync (immediate response) or async
+  - synchronous event sources that invoke functions, have no built-in retries for a failed or throttled request.
 - generally you're either using the:
   - onFailure destination logic to persist the message for processing
   - dead letter queue for human intervention